jasperspahl/clli/README.md

     - see [cli/cli: GitHub’s official command line tool](https://github.com/cli/cli)
     - maybe use [charmbracelet/glamour: Render markdown with style](https://github.com/charmbracelet/glamour) since it is also used by cli/cli
-- [ ] Add the posibility to highlight hex numbers in hex mode

 ## Q&A